Econify/graphql-request-profiler/README.md

 ## TODO

 - Activate via x-trace header
+  - Allow customization of this header name
+- Use more simple schema for examples
+  - Apollo example doesn't need makeExecutableSchema, just inline it
 - Investigate use w/ federation (is this even useful? does apollo's plugin replace the need for this?)
+- Typescript examples
+- Publishing (gh action?)
+- Naming: Trace or profile?